 Position Metrics

-The position metric has never been the best metric for measuring your performance, as it just provides you with an digital marketing in sarasotaaverage of your positions.
+The position metric has never been the best metric for measuring your performance, as it just provides you with an average of your positions.
 If you are bouncing between position one and position four, it could be showing you that your average position is number two.
 That said, there are a few ways that you can use this metric to lower your spending.
 For example, you should look at device targeting and your average position and change up your campaign based on those numbers.

 For example, if you get most of your leads through mobile, you want to be paying more attention to the average position on mobile devices.
 You should be paying the most attention to the devices that matter the most; those that give you the best leads in the highest quantities.
 You can lower the bids for devices that are not giving you the performance that you want or need.